Mercer House (Savannah, Georgia): Exterior

 The main façade, facing east onto Monterey Square, has five French windows (two on the first floor, three on the second).
 Except for the window above the double front doors, each French window on the three open sides of the house has a balcony surrounded by an iron railing.
 Each window on the first and second levels of these three open sides is crowned with a sculptural hood mold of cast iron.
-A classical portico, with two columns at each of the front corners, covers the front doors.
-Both sets of columns are adjoined at their bases (the base on the left is adorned with a plaque denoting the year construction on the house was begun; the right, the home’s number).
+A classical portico, supported by two columns at each of the front corners, covers the front doors.
+Both sets of columns are adjoined at their bases (the base on the left is adorned with a plaque denoting the year construction on the house was begun; the right, the home's number).

 Both the northern and southern (long) sides have a French window in the middle of both the first and second floors, flanked by two single windows on each side.
 The windows of the basement level mirror the size of the window immediately above.

 At the rear, both the first and second levels open out onto verandas.
 The first floor has a double door with a French window on each side; the second floor has three windows and one door in the middle.
 The section without a window is where the ballroom organ is installed.

 In total, there are 40 windows (including the basement level) and eight iron balconies.

 Another notable feature of the home's exterior are the support brackets all around the soffit in the eaves of the roof.

 In 1997, Dorothy Kingery established a trademark for the home's façade, and her lawyer dispatched letters to local artists demanding that they either stop using photographs of it for their own gain, or give her 10% of their proceeds.